a11ywatch/a11ywatch/cli/README.md

 ## Build

 build a11ywatch via docker on any machine.
 Get started by making sure you have Rust installed and running the command below.
+You can run the [`setup-terraform-unix.sh`](../build/setup-terraform-unix.sh) in the parent build folder to also bootstrap the required modules on your machine.

 ```sh
 cargo install a11ywatch_cli